TannerTKH/Linux-Password-Crack/README.md

 `$ python3 funandgames.py`

 Note: Putting a space before a command means it does not get entered into bash history, if the environmental variable, $HISTCONTROL=ignoreboth, as it is in Debian.

-# Password output:
-* You can check your program output by doing this (which is how we will run it)

-    `$ ./fundandgames.py >myout.txt  # Put space before command`

-    `$ diff myout.txt example-output.txt`

-* Make sure you don't have newline differences with this file.
-* To make sure there are no differences (other than the passwords)
-* No output other than the system changes themselves should be produced for the other assignment components (like the permissions changes).